 Unfortunately, the materials and bottling processes are more expensive for glass than for either cork or caps, which has greatly slowed the adoption of the glass stopper.
 For now, you are most likely to find glass stoppers on a limited number of “lifestyle” wines where aesthetics are as important to the brand as flavor or ecology.

-Life cycle analysis did not account for loss due to spoilage in corked bottles.
+The life cycle analysis did not account for loss due to spoilage in corked bottles.
 It’s unclear whether that would cancel natural cork’s lowest overall production impact.
-Thanks to widespread collection programs, cork probably maintains its advantage.
+Thanks to the availability of cork collection programs, cork probably maintains its advantage.
 Overall, the difference among stoppers is probably not enough to impact your choice of wine.
 But the bottle itself merits further consideration.

 Originally published on February 12, 2019, this article was updated in January 2023.